Christie Front Drive: History

 The band released a self-titled EP and a 7-inch on Freewill Records in 1994.
 The two Freewill Records albums and several 7-inch were later combined and released as a self-titled full-length album (commonly referred to as Anthology).
 In 1995, Christie Front Drive released split records with Jimmy Eat World, Sineater, and Boys Life.
 They also contributed to several compilation albums including (Don't Forget To) Breathe from Crank!
 Records.
 The band broke up in 1997 and their only official full length, a self-titled album (commonly referred to as Stereo) was released posthumously by Caulfield Records.

 Despite their short tenure, Christie Front Drive became a major influence on emo music in the 1990s.
 Eric Richter resurfaced in the bands Antarctica, The 101, and Golden City, and both Marschall and Begin went on to form The Blue Ontario.
 Marschall was also credited as an engineer on The Apples in Stereo's album, The Discovery of a World Inside the Moone and plays in Phoenix-based Tierra del Fuego.
 Jason Begin is currently performing under the name This Body as well as the Portland-based band Pireate Radio Deluxe and the random appearance with Modernstate.
 Bassist Kerry McDonald would go on to form The Mighty Rime, who released a self-titled record on Caulfield Records in 2002.

 Christie Front Drive reunited on September 1, 2007, at the Marquis Theater in Denver as part of DenverFest III.
 All four original members participated.
-Magic Bullet Records home of Eric Richter's current band Golden City, announced plans to re-release the entire Christie Front Drive discography.
+Magic Bullet Records, home of Eric Richter's current band Golden City, announced plans to re-release the entire Christie Front Drive discography.
 The label began with releasing a remastered version of their final self-titled album (also known as Stereo) on June 15, 2010, along with a DVD of the band's final show in 1996.
 In April 2019, Dark Operative records, formerly Magic Bullet Records, re-released the band's self-titled 7-inch and self-titled 12-inch on vinyl.

 In March 2014, it was announced that Christie Front Drive would reunite for a show on May 17, 2014, as part of Pouzza Fest.

+Style and legacy

+Jason Ankeny of AllMusic referred to Christie Front Drive as "a vital 1990s link between hardcore and modern emo."
+According to Ryan De Freitas in Kerrang!, "Christie Front Drive had the drawn-out, melancholic guitar passage down to a fine art."
+The band's influence has been observed in the music of Jimmy Eat World, as well as many others.